open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   -	A registry can override the attributes of a group defined in another registry (e.g., `requirement_level`).
   - A registry can only override a subset of group fields defined in another registry (list of fields TBD).
 - Overrides defined in a registry are not propagated to the imported semantic conventions.
-- Overrides defined in a registry are visible to registries importing the current registry.
-These attribute and group overrides are re-exported with some transformations by the local registry.
+- Overrides defined in registry 'A' are visible to registries that import 'A'.
+These attribute and group overrides are said to be exported and thus reusable by the registries that import 'A'.
 - A group reference cannot change the type of the imported group (similar to attribute references).
 - References to an imported group or attribute are always prefixed with the alias of the imported semantic convention (e.g., `ref: otel:client.address`).
 The colon is used as a separator between the alias and the group or attribute name.
+If preferred, there is an alternative to make the alias optional, see the alternatives section below.
 - References to entities (groups or attributes) defined in the local registry are never prefixed.
 - A locally defined group can reference an imported group in its `extends` section.
 - A locally defined group can reference an imported attribute in its `attributes` section.